Why bother estimating pressure drop in air lines?

 The second, the lower the inlet pressure with a constant flow, the greater the pressure loss per length of pipe.

 And last – regardless of the flow or the pressure, the smoother the I.D. of the pipe, the lower the loss over a given length of pipe.

-If you would prefer to do the compressed air pressure-drop math yourself, then feel free to visit the (www.jegasho.net/rotron%20pages/orifice%20flow%20calculation.htm) page for a breakdown of the mathematical steps necessary to figure out the air flow through an orifice.
+If you would prefer to do the compressed air pressure-drop math yourself, then Google “pressure drop calculations” to find sources of the formulae.

 www.kaeser.com/Online_Services/Toolbox/Pressure_drop/default.asp offers an on line chart into which you can put the parameters of your air lines, and it will calculate pressure drop for you.

 Need more info on pressure drop?
-If the guidelines and info here don't suffice, you may be forced to get an engineer or a professional fluid power expert to help.
+If the guidelines and info here don’t suffice, and knowing the pressure drop for your system is critical for your operation, enlist an engineer or a professional fluid power expert to help.
 Good luck!